yatharth77/Indian-Sign-Language-Gesture-Recognition/README.md

 built in Django using the best model (viz. hierarchical neural networks) for real-time gesture to speech conversion and vice versa.
 This publicly accessible interface can be used by anyone who wishes to learn or converse in ISL.

+## Dataset
+The dataset used for this work was based on ISL.
+According to the best of the knowledge of the authors, there does not exist an authentic and complete dataset for all the 26 alphabets of English language for ISL.
+Our dataset was manually prepared by clicking various images of each finger-spelled alphabet and applying different forms of data augmentation techniques.
+At the end, the dataset contained over 1,50,000 images of all 26 categories.
+There were approximately 5,500 images of each alphabet.
+To keep the data consistent, the same background was used for most of the images.
+Also, the images were clicked in different lighting conditions to train a robust model resistant of any such changes in the surroundings.
+The images in this dataset were clicked by a Redmi Note 5 Pro, 20 megapixel camera.
+All the RGB images were resized to 144×144 pixels per image so as to remove the possibility of varying sizes.
+Fig.2 shows a few sample images from this dataset.

 ## Methodology

 In this section, we would discuss the architectures of various self-developed and pre-trained deep neural networks,